Be aware of these common scam types:

 - Did a transaction occur in person (cash) or electronically (transfer/credit card)?

 Please contact ISS if you get a call like this.
-To prevent yourself from falling victim to a scam, review information from the US Citizenship and Immigration Services on common immigration scams.
+To prevent yourself from falling victim to a scam, review information from the USCIS on common immigration scams.
 For crime prevention and tips, see the UW-Madison Police Department‘s website.
-We also have these helpful videos for you to watch:

 ISS Advice for You: